ankane/s3tk/README.md

 }
 ```

+## Best Practices

+Keep things simple to reduce the chance of mistakes.

+- Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`) - use bucket policies instead
+- Avoid mixing objects with different permissions in the same bucket

 ## Notes

 The `enable-logging` and `enable-versioning` commands are provided for convenience.
 We recommend [Terraform](https://www.terraform.io/) for managing your buckets.